 “Er, I’m sure,” Phillips mumbled, wondering what sort of pinko this Campbell person was.
 Archetypal?
 Was that some Quaker saint?
 He was relieved when she turned to Hammerman.

 “Now, you said you might be distantly related to Margaret Scattergood, didn’t you?
 I think she has a faith statement in the book there, and I believe there’s a picture of her in here somewhere….”

 She trailed off and began searching through the crowded bookshelves again.
 Hammerman took the notebook, and Phillips followed her movement along the shelves, noting uneasily how many of the books had the word Peace in their titles.

 No war, no steeples, and no sugar, styrofoam or caffeine; that seemed to about sum up Quaker doctrine, at least as it had been explained so far.

 “Uh, Mike,” he said after a long moment, “don’t we have to be getting back for lunch?”

 Hammerman looked up from the notebook distractedly.
 “In a minute,” he said.
 “This is interesting.”

 Just then the white-haired woman was back before him, smiling that toothy smile again.
 “Here she is,” she said triumphantly.
-“That’s her at her house, down the road.”
+“That’s Margaret, at her house, down the road.”